tu2-atmanand/task-board-docs/docs/8_Settings/1_General.md

 |---|---|
 | File Path Input | `.obsidian/plugins/task-board/tasks.json` |

 This setting allows you to customize where the plugin stores its tasks cache file.
 The cache improves performance by storing task metadata and retrieve it faster from a single location.
-Its easy to rebuild this case, incase it gets corrupted using the [vault scanner feature](/docs/6_Features/9_Vault_Scanner.md).
+Its easy to rebuild this cache, incase it gets corrupted using the [vault scanner feature](/docs/6_Features/9_Vault_Scanner.md).

+Using this setting you can store the cache within your vault, incase if you want to sync it across devices.
+This will show real-time changes on the board when its opened on two devices at the same time and if the cache file is synching in real-time.

 ## Open Board on Obsidian Startup